 You should also check your shoes and assess whether they might have contributed to your pain.
 High heels, flats with no support, or even once-effective athletic shoes that have since worn down and lost the “springiness” in their midsoles could be putting undue stress on your arch and heels.

 If plantar fasciitis pain remains stubborn and consistent despite such self-care measures, it’s time to take the next step and give us a call.
-Depending on our assessment, we may suggest or recommend other treatment techniques, such as:
+Depending on our assessment, we may suggest or recommend other treatment techniques.

 - Additional stretches, exercises, and physical therapy strategies